1005 N. Marion St.

 The judge is also responsible for sentencing the person accused if the person enters a plea of guilty or no contest or if a guilty verdict is returned after a trial.
 For individuals sentenced to probation, the judge will preside over any violation of probation hearing or a motion to terminate probation early.

-In the event the charges are dropped or dismissed, the person accused can petition to have their record sealed or expunged.
+If the charges are dropped or dismissed, the accused can petition to have their record sealed or expunged.
 The judge will also determine if such relief will be granted.

 Senior Judges in Hillsborough County, FL

-In Hillsborough County, a senior judge might be asked to fill in for a hearing or trial when the judge assigned to the division is not available or during a vacancy.
+In Hillsborough County, a senior judge might be asked to fill in for a hearing or trial when the judge assigned to the division is unavailable or during a vacancy.

-Retired judges who wish to remain active and offer assistance to the Thirteenth Judicial Circuit are approved for recall by order of the Florida Supreme Court.
+Retired judges who wish to remain active and assist the Thirteenth Judicial Circuit are approved for recall by the Florida Supreme Court order.

-Senior judges in the Thirteenth Judicial Circuit are vested with all necessary powers to complete judicial assignments.
+Senior judges in the Thirteenth Judicial Circuit have all the necessary powers to complete judicial assignments.
 Senior judges cover for other judges based on the following:

 • educational, professional, or personal absence of a presiding judge;